 Then, New England regional growers began losing market share to aggressively-marketed imports, starting with waxed Red Delicious from the West Coast, then Granny Smith from the Southern Hemisphere, then other well-promoted imports that captured public attention.
-In Northeastern grocery stores, local and regional varieties lost value and space to fruit from faraway apple regions with powerful export-oriented systems successfully pushed local and regional varieties aside.
+In Northeastern grocery stores, local and regional varieties lost value and space to fruit from faraway apple regions with powerful export systems.

 Soon, your local grocery became a punishing arena for Northeastern apple growers, no matter how skilled.
 Our rocky, hilly landscape can grow some of the world’s highest-quality apples.
 But the landscape does not lend itself to mechanization, standardization, or other mass-market efficiencies.
 A lot of superb long-time orchard land was sold off for development.
 Up on Poverty Lane, we began turning our operation in a bold new direction: backward.

 The first big step was to select and plant spectacularly good heirloom apple varieties that virtually nobody was selling.
 Now we pack Uncommon Apples for wholesalers who send them to grocery and food-service accounts near (Boston, New York) and far (Houston).
 Some of the most popular Uncommons are spectacular ‘heirlooms’ (Jefferson’s favorite apple, etc.) and some just grow so well on our ground that they get by without celebrity endorsements.

-So now there’s a kind of three-legged effort going, up here on the Hill: the seasonal Poverty Lane Orchards retail stand, the wholesale fresh packs shipped as “Uncommon Apples,” and of course Farnum Hill Ciders.
+So now there’s a three-legged enterprise up here on the Hill: the seasonal Poverty Lane Orchards retail stand, the wholesale fresh packs shipped as “Uncommon Apples,” and of course Farnum Hill Ciders.
 Before Prohibition, many orchards worked this way.
 If the Poverty Lane crew could time-travel back 125 years to a big Northeastern apple operation, we’d probably manage all right, though we’d surely pine for power and tractors and pizza.